 For any indication on how mandatory Principal Adverse Impact indicators are used, please refer to the Amundi ESG Regulatory Statement available at www.amundi.lu

 No

 What investment strategy does this financial product follow?

-Objective: This financial product seeks to increase the value of your investment (through income and capital growth), and outperform the benchmark, over the recommended holding period, while achieving an ESG score greater than that of the benchmark.
+Objective : This financial product seeks to increase the value of your investment, and outperform the benchmark, over the recommended holding period, while achieving an ESG score greater than the benchmark.